Skip to content

 Location & Directions

 The visitor's entrance is located to the rear on the right side of the John Brown House.
-Please follow the driveway through the courtyard gate.
-Please call 401-273-7507 x368 for admittance.
+Please follow the driveway through the courtyard gate and up the ramp for admittance.

 The John Brown House Museum